beyza-kara/beyza-kara/README.md

 ### Glad to see you here!
 After completing the Department of Architecture and Design at the university, I worked as a junior architect in an architecture office for 2 years.
-About 4 months ago, I moved to the world of technology, where I can constantly renew myself depending on technological developments.
+About one year ago, I moved to the world of technology, where I can constantly renew myself depending on technological developments.
 Now I am trying to get to know myself in this new world by asking myself the following question: In which area of technology should I contribute to the developments?

 <br/>